Olga Petrova (footballer)

 Olga Evgenievna Petrova is a former Russian international football midfielder who played for Ryazan.
 She has won four Russian leagues, five national Cups and the 2005 U-19 Euro.

 She took part in the 2009 Euro and 2013 Euro.

 Career

-Having spent nine years at Rossiyanka, in December 2013 she headed for UEFA Champions League winners Wolfsburg signing a one and a half year contract.
-Three month later she returned to Russia because of homesickness.
+Having spent nine years at Rossiyanka, in December 2013 she headed for UEFA Champions League winners Wolfsburg signing a one-and-a-half-year contract.
+Three months later she returned to Russia because of homesickness.
 She only played two matches in the second team of Wolfsburg.